imagineLife/big-site/content/k8s/on-pods.md

 NAME    READY   STATUS    RESTARTS   AGE   IP           NODE       NOMINATED NODE   READINESS GATES nginx   1/1     Running   0          42m   172.17.0.5   minikube   <none>           <none>
 ```

+## Deploying a Pod using a yaml definition

+## Some Big-Picture Takeaways
+- The "smallest" unit manageable directly by K8s is the pod: not the container
+- A pod maybe "usually" has 1 container
+  - more-than-one container in a pod should expect the pods to be "tightly-coupled"
+- Scaling an application can look like...
+  - first, replicate a pod when the pod resources are getting over-consumed.
+This will replicate a container in a one-container-per-pod setup
+  - second, replicate a node when the node and it's pods are all getting over-consumed
+    - start with a new node with one pod, leaving room for more pods in the new node
+    -